vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 Siddhanta-There

--There are five kinds, as deter- mined by substance, genus, quality, action
+-There are five kinds, as determined by substance, genus, quality, action

 or name.